 Here is what you need to do during the first three months of your pregnancy:

 1. Eat right

-Nutritional needs increase during pregnancy and to meet them you need to have a well-balanced diet.
-According to Naini Setalvad, a renowned nutritionist and diet and obesity consultant, you need to include variety of foods in the diet like whole grains, pulses, legumes and nuts.
-Meat, poultry, eggs and fish also provide protein.
-Incorporate whole fruits and vegetables and whole pulses and grain cereals that contain plenty of fibres.
-Drink plenty of water.
-(Read: 10 diet dos and don’ts during pregnancy)
+According to Naini Setalvad, a renowned nutritionist, diet and obesity consultant, you need to include variety of foods in your diet like whole grains, pulses, legumes and nuts.
+If you are a non-vegetarian consume meat, poultry, eggs and fish moderately to increase your protein intake.
+Incorporate whole fruits and vegetables, whole pulses, grains and cereals that contain plenty of fibre.
+Make it a point to drink plenty of water.
+Here are more reasons why drinking water during pregnancy is good for you.

-Calcium is necessary for healthy nerves and muscles and for the growth of your baby’s bones and teeth.
-It also helps prevent high blood pressure brought about by pregnancy.
-Take 600 ml of milk or milk products every day for the calcium content.
+Apart from having your calcium supplement, ensure that you consume foods that are rich in calcium.
+Calcium is important for nerve and muscle development and also boosts teeth and bone formation in your baby.
+It also helps prevent high blood pressure during pregnancy.
+Take 600 ml of milk or milk products every day for the required calcium content.
 Lactose intolerant mothers can substitute it with jaggery, nachani, etc. says our expert Sonali Shivlani, an Internationally Certified Pregnancy, Lactation and Child Nutrition Counsellor.

 4. Increase your intake of omega-3 fatty acids

 They are necessary for the development of your baby's brain, nerve and eye.
 Good sources of omega-3 fatty acids are flaxseeds and fish.